isabella232/win32-pr.es-es/desktop-src/TermServ/imstscnonscriptable-binarysalt.md

 ## <a name="property-value"></a>Valor de propiedad

-La nueva parte de sal binaria para una contraseña codificada binaria.
+Nueva parte sal binaria para una contraseña codificada binaria.

 ## <a name="error-codes"></a>Códigos de error